Summer's here. Nothing to read? Overdosed on reality TV? CNN overload? Problem solved. Here's Around Town's annual list of summer books:

 1. Daniel Silva's new book just came out this week.
 “The English Girl” is another Gabriel Allon spy thriller.
 Allon has left the Office (by implication, Mossad) to work as an art restorer but he keeps getting called back into service.
 Silva is an American.
 He used to be a journalist.
 He was raised Catholic but converted to Judaism.
 His stories are always well-researched, with exquisite detail.

-Benjamin Netanyahu, is the prime minister of Israel.
+2. Daniel Silva may have modeled Allon on the late Yonatan (Jonathan) Netanyahu, a talented, American-born, well-educated and handsome war veteran who was killed in the 1976 Entebbe hostage rescue.
+He was 30.
+His brother, Benjamin Netanyahu, is the prime minister of Israel.
 “The Letters of Jonathan Netanyahu” were republished in paperback last month with a forward by Herman Wouk, who said of the letters, “their charm and force lie in the man himself.”

 3. J.K.
 Rowling was outed this month.
 She wrote “The Cuckoo's Calling” under the pseudonym of Robert Galbraith, whose bio reads, “After several years with the Royal Military Police, Robert Galbraith was attached to the SIB (Special Investigative Branch), the plain-clothes branch of the RMP.
 He left the military in 2003 and has been working since then in the civilian security industry.”
 The book has now sold out at Amazon.